A Guide to Painting Garden Furniture

 How do I prepare my space?

 Ensure your surfaces are clean by wiping them down with a damp rag or cloth before you start.
 Make sure the area is clear of any valuables or other items you don’t wish to ruin.
 We also recommend you paint your garden furniture in a well-ventilated area.
 You may choose to protect the wall and floor by covering them in old newspapers.

 Sand the surfaces of your wooden furniture to make sure it’s nice and smooth, and then dust off the newly-sanded surface using the dusting brush.
 Use a dry cloth to clean any dirt and ensure that the wood is completely dry before you start.
 Then, apply a primer and allow it dry.
 This will usually take around eight hours.
 Primer will ensure better adhesion to the paint.

 Ensure you have suitable paint brushes for the task at hand.
 Smaller patio furniture may only need a small brush, whereas large items may require a thicker brush or a roller.

 Open the tin of gloss paint and stir it thoroughly.
 Add paint to your brush and begin painting your item of furniture, starting with the underside.
 When painting wood, we only recommend adding a few thin coats of paint instead of many thicker ones.
 Repeat the process until the item is completely painted.
 Then, leave to dry.

 All the tools you need to paint your garden furniture are available from Hitchcock & King.
 We’re London’s leading builders merchants, offering everything from tins of paint to pallets of bricks.
-Order for same-day or next-day delivery, or collect from your local branch.
+Order for fast, reliable delivery, or collect from your local branch.
 We pride ourselves on our stock availability and quality products, so you’ll always be able to find the tools you need to get the job done.

 Contact our team today to place an order.